kokeitor/Custom-Multi-Agent-Recruiter/README.md

         ```
     - Set up the Graph configuration JSON file [expert mode]

-        Open *config* folder and, inside the *generation.json* file and complete configuration values for each key as you wish.
+        Open the *config* folder and, inside the *generation.json* file, complete the configuration values for each key as you wish.

-        *In future versions there will be more configurations options*
+        *In future versions, there will be more configuration options*

         ```json
         {
-            "iteraciones": 30,
+            "iterations": 30,
             "thread_id": "4",
             "verbose": 0
         }